B.C. health officials to provide Thursday coronavirus update

-B.C. health officials are scheduled to provide their latest update on the province’s novel coronavirus response at 3 p.m. on Thursday.
+B.C. health officials are slated to deliver their latest update on the province’s novel coronavirus response at 3 p.m.
+Thursday.

-Global News will stream the briefing live here on our website and on our Facebook page, and carry it on BC1.
+Global News will stream the briefing live here and on our Facebook page and carry it live on BC1.

 Trending Stories